 Results there will obviously vary, but I’d wager AncestryDNA has a larger pool of matches from those results.
 The real difference is in ease of genealogical use though.
 Why I’d recommend Ancestry if you’re looking to confirm or create your family tree is that they filter your matches by name matches in your tree.
 No effort.
 You click the leaf filter, click a match with a leaf, it shows common names in your trees so you can see just where you relate.
 Now the catch, some trees are private, and out of over 5,000 matches, I had 14 DNA/common tree member matches.
 These helped me tremendously, but it is disappointing the percentage was so small.
 Even without a common member, many matches’ trees were a click away to search for common surnames.
 AncestryDNA match screen:

 I did attempt to make a tree over at 23andme, but they outsource that to “myheritage tree” a family tree service that is in my opinion a bit clunky—and worse expensive—more so than ancestries tree builder even, which side note, with purchase of AncestryDNA you get 50% off family tree builder services.
 I also could not and still do not see an easy way to compare matches to trees at myheritage, in fact, I don’t even see an indication of whether a match has a tree.
 To find out, you have to contact every single match to ask.
 Something I could see wasting a great deal of time.
-Sample of 23andme match screen:
+Sample of 23andme match screen (updated since original stats were taken):

 Finally, raw DNA download.
 This is a just a copy of your raw DNA results, you can do some other cool things with this, such as the Neanderthal test I linked back there.
 My favorite though is Promethease.
 This report costs $5.
 What it does is cross checks your genes against studies done on individual genes.
 For example, it found I have a gene that makes me sneeze at sun light and my husband had a gene that made cilantro taste like soap.
 It also reveals more serious info, like increased genetic risk for medical conditions.
 It is well worth the $5.
 If you’re interested in weight loss and exercise, Athletigen is fun too.